-It’s easy to misunderstand times and dates if you don’t know the numbers in Spanish.
-Whether on a romantic date or a business meeting, you want to ensure that language is not a barrier to you showing up on time.
+It’s easy to misunderstand time and dates if you don’t know the numbers in Spanish.
+Whether on a romantic date with your love interest who speaks Spanish, or a business meeting, you want to ensure that language is not a barrier to you showing up on time.

 Understand phone numbers